 Memorable Manitobans: Melbourne Francis Christie (1864-1944)

 Born at Bowmanville, Ontario on 29 May 1864, youngest of ten children of Thomas and Catherine Christie, he was educated at Ontario high schools.
 He worked for a time as an office boy in the Upper Canada Furniture Company at Bowmanville.
 When the company closed, he went to Chicago then, in 1882, he moved to Winnipeg, arriving on his 18th birthday.
-He went to work for G. F. Stephens, who had recently started a paint business, rising to the position of Secretary-Treasure by 1911.
+He went to work for George Frame Stephens, who had recently started a paint business, rising to the position of Secretary-Treasure by 1911.
 He became company President in 1921 after Stephen’s death.
-In 1940, he succeeded G. W. Allan as President of the Great-West Life Assurance Company, after having served 20 years as a Director of the company.
-He later became its Chairman of the Board, being replaced as President by W. P. Riley.
+In 1940, he succeeded George William Allan as President of the Great-West Life Assurance Company, after having served 20 years as a Director of the company.
+He later became its Chairman of the Board, being replaced as President by William Pitt Riley.

-In 1905, he married Kathleen Campbell of Winnipeg.
+In 1905, he married Kathleen Campbell (?-?) of Winnipeg.
 They had one son.
-He was a member of the Manitoba Club, St. Charles Country Club, Fort Rouge Lawn Bowling Club, and AF & AM.
-Recreations: golf, bowling.
-Conservative.
+He was a member of the Manitoba Club, St. Charles Country Club, Fort Rouge Lawn Bowling Club, AF & AM, and Conservative party.
+His recreations included golf and bowling.
 Address: 112 Wilmot Place, Winnipeg.

 He died at Winnipeg on 10 July 1944 after being struck by a streetcar.
-He was buried in St. John’s Cemetery.
+He was buried in the St. John’s Cathedral Cemetery.